-21. This clause repeals section 205 of the Principal Act, dealing with the use of licensed premises as polling booths, and substitutes a new section 205.
+22. This clause repeals section 205 of the Principal Act, dealing with the use of licensed premises as polling booths, and substitutes a new section 205.
 Under the new section 205, licensed premises will be able to be used as a polling booth subject to the Electoral Commissioner declaring in writing that he is satisfied that during the hours of polling at the election:

-the part of the premises to be used for polling will be segregated from areas where alcohol is being sold or consumed; and voters will have access to the part of the premises to be used for polling, which does not involve passage through an area where alcohol is being sold or consumed.
+- no alcohol will be sold or consumed on that part of the premises to be used for polling; - the part of the premises to be used for polling will be segregated from areas where alcohol is being sold or consumed; and - voters will have access to the part of the premises to be used for polling, which does not involve passage through an area where alcohol is being sold or consumed.

-Clause 18 - Printing of Senate ballot-papers
+Clause 19 - Printing of Senate ballot-papers

-22. This clause amends section 210 of the Principal Act to provide that where grouped Senate candidates have not specified the order in which their names are to appear within the group on the ballot paper, that order is to be determined by the "double randomization" draw mechanism specified in section 213 of the Principal Act.
+23. This clause amends section 210 of the Principal Act to provide that where grouped Senate candidates have not specified the order in which their names are to appear within the group on the ballot paper, that order is to be determined by the "double randomization" draw mechanism specified in section 213 of the Principal Act.

-Clause 19 - Individual voting tickets
+Clause 20 - Individual voting tickets

-23. This clause amends section 211A of the Principal Act so as to enable the name of an incumbent Senator who has lodged a voting ticket to be printed above the heavy black line on the Senate ballot paper along with the word "Independent".
+24. This clause amends section 211A of the Principal Act so as to enable the name of an incumbent Senator who has lodged a voting ticket to be printed above the heavy black line on the Senate ballot paper along with the word "Independent".

-Clause 20 - Mobile booths - Remote Divisions
+Clause 21 - Mobile booths - Remote Divisions

-24. This clause amends subsection 227(4) of the Principal Act so as to empower the Electoral Commission to determine at any time, by notice published in the Gazette, the places to be visited for the purposes of mobile polling in remote Divisions.
-This will enable those places to be continuously determined for the purpose of the registration of general postal voter provisions as amended by clause 14.
+25. This clause amends subsection 227(4) of the Principal Act so as to empower the Electoral Commission to determine at any time, by notice published in the Gazette, the places to be visited for the purposes of mobile polling in remote Divisions.
+This will enable those places to be continuously determined for the purpose of the registration of general postal voter provisions as amended by clause 15.

-Clause 21 - Compulsory voting
+Clause 22 - Compulsory voting

-25. This clause amends section 245 of the Principal Act to introduce an infringement notice system for the enforcement of compulsory voting, under which apparent non-voters will be given the option of paying a penalty, showing cause why they should not be prosecuted, or having the matter dealt with in court.
+26. This clause amends section 245 of the Principal Act to introduce an infringement notice system for the enforcement of compulsory voting, under which apparent non-voters will be given the option of paying a penalty, showing cause why they should not be prosecuted, or having the matter dealt with in court.
 Recipients of penalty notices will not be obliged to respond to them.

-New subsection 245(2) requires the Electoral Commissioner, after polling day at an election, to prepare a list of apparent non-voters for each Division.
+• New subsection 245(2) requires the Electoral Commissioner, after polling day at an election, to prepare a list of apparent non-voters for each Division.

-• New subsections 245(3) and (4) require each Divisional Returning Officer to send a penalty notice to each elector on the list, except where he or she is satisfied that a particular elector is dead, was absent from Australian on polling day, or was ineligible to vote at the election.
+New subsections 245(3) and (4) require each Divisional Returning Officer to send a penalty notice to each elector on the list, except where he or she is satisfied that a particular elector is dead, was absent from Australian on polling day, or was ineligible to vote at the election.